drubb/drupal-project/README.md

 you may need to merge conflicts if any of your modified files are updated in a new release of Drupal core.

-Follow the steps below to update your core files.
+Follow the steps below to update your core files (run this commands in your project root):

 1. Run `composer update drupal/core --with-dependencies` to update Drupal Core and its dependencies.
 2. Run `git diff` to determine if any of the scaffolding files have changed.